-Every small business needs working capital.
+Every small business needs to find working capital.
 It takes money to operate your dental practice or auto shop from day to day.
 You’re putting that money to work, managing your business.
 However, Entrepreneur notes that “Working capital is the amount by which current assets exceed current liabilities.”
 Note the word exceed.

 To pay your bills, you need to take in at least as much money as you’re spending.
 For many small businesses, that can be difficult.
 Your cash flow fluctuates, so your revenue doesn’t always match daily or monthly expenditure needs.
 This can happen to larger businesses, too.
 In this case, you don’t have enough (or any) working capital to support normal operations.